pivpn/pivpn/README.md

 -----

 Visit the [PiVPN](http://pivpn.io) site for more information.
-This is a set of shell scripts that server to easily turn your Raspberry Pi (TM) into a VPN server using the free, open-source [OpenVPN](https://openvpn.net) software.
+This is a set of shell scripts that serve to easily turn your Raspberry Pi (TM) into a VPN server using the free, open-source [OpenVPN](https://openvpn.net) software.

 The master branch of this script installs and configures OpenVPN on Raspbian